 How to Fix a Scratch on a Camera Lens

 If you have a scratch on the front element, you should check if it’s causing any problems with your image.
-Make a few test shots on different light conditions and look for halos or other weird artefacts.
+Make a few test shots on different light conditions and look for halos or other weird artifacts.
 It might be that the scratch doesn’t impact the final photo.

-If it does, you can use a scratch removing wax – the kind you would use on a car, a wax cleaner, and a small polisher drill.
+If it does, you can use a scratch-removing wax – the kind you would use on a car, a wax cleaner, and a small polisher drill.
 Just put some wax and buff the front element for a few minutes – this usually works for superficial scratches.